LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

                                     )
 ```

-**The "for-loop" searches for strings that are included in the values (lists) for each index of the dictionary.
+The "for-loop" searches for strings that are included in the values (lists) for each index of the dictionary.
 If a certain module is included in the list of an index, the key of this index is assigned to a column "Sections".
 If the value is not in this list, the column does not change at all.

 ### 2.5 Quantitative or Qualitative?
 Finally, universities distinguish between qualitative and quantitative modules.
-Since there is no identifier which type a module is assigned we have to set up a list manually, again.
+Since there is no identifier which type a module is assigned to we have to set up a list manually.
 It is important to work in the respective order of the modules in the dataset to obtain proper allocations.
 Doublechecking is mandatory!

 ```python
   #create a list that assign the course type respectively to the module column